Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid > Russula fragrantissima & laurocerasi

 Description:

-Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; east of the Great Plains (although Arora describes a similar species in California).
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; apparently widely distributed in North America.

-Cap: 7.5-20 cm for Russula fragrantissima, 3.5-13 cm for Russula laurocerasi; convex or cushion-shaped when young, becoming broadly convex to flat, with or without a shallow depression; slimy when wet and fresh; yellowish to brownish yellow; the margin lined at maturity; the skin peeling away easily at the margin, sometimes beyond halfway to the center.
+Cap: 7.5-20 cm; convex or cushion-shaped when young, becoming broadly convex to flat, with or without a shallow depression; slimy when wet and fresh; dull yellow to yellowish or brownish yellow; the margin lined at maturity; the skin peeling away easily at the margin, sometimes beyond halfway to the center.

-Gills: Attached to the stem; close or nearly distant; sometimes forked near the stem; whitish to yellowish white or orangish; often discoloring yellowish brown to brownish, but not bruising.
+Gills: Attached to the stem; close or nearly distant; sometimes forked near the stem; whitish to creamy; often discoloring yellowish brown to brownish, but not bruising.

-Stem: 7-15 cm long and 1.5-6 cm thick for Russula fragrantissima; 2.5-11 cm long and 1-3 cm thick for Russula laurocerasi; white, discoloring brownish to yellowish or reddish near the base; dry; often becoming cavernous; more or less smooth.
+Stem: 7-15 cm long; 1.5-6 cm thick; white, discoloring brownish to yellowish or reddish near the base; dry; often becoming cavernous; more or less smooth.

-Taste: Mild to moderately acrid for Russula fragrantissima; acrid for Russula laurocerasi; odor fragrant, reminiscent of maraschino cherries, almonds, or benzaldehyde, but in Russula fragrantissima with a foul component which begins to take over, especially in age.
+Odor and Taste: Odor strong and fragrant, reminiscent of maraschino cherries, almonds, or benzaldehyde--with a foul component which begins to take over, especially in age; taste mild to moderately acrid.

 Russula fragrantissima